astropy/astropy/docs/nddata/utils.rst

 Getting Started
 ^^^^^^^^^^^^^^^

-The `~astropy.nddata.utils.Cutout` class can be used to create a postage stamp cutout image from a 2D array.
-If an optional `~astropy.wcs.WCS` object is input to `~astropy.nddata.utils.Cutout`, then the `~astropy.nddata.utils.Cutout` object will contain an updated `~astropy.wcs.WCS` corresponding to the cutout array.
+The `~astropy.nddata.utils.Cutout2D` class can be used to create a postage stamp cutout image from a 2D array.
+If an optional `~astropy.wcs.WCS` object is input to `~astropy.nddata.utils.Cutout2D`, then the `~astropy.nddata.utils.Cutout2D` object will contain an updated `~astropy.wcs.WCS` corresponding to the cutout array.

 First, let's create a simple 2D data array::